 Standardised, consistent systems for classifying and recording adverse events are essential to this process.
 The Health Quality & Safety Commission is leading this standardisation work in New Zealand.

-More information can be found on the Health Quality & Safety Commission New Zealand’s ‘Learning from adverse events reports’ web section.
+More information can be found on the Health Quality & Safety Commission New Zealand’s ‘Adverse events’ web section.

 The West Coast DHB’s incident investigation system has four essential elements.
 Recognising and reporting incidents and near-misses is the first stage.
 A ‘no blame’ culture leads to staff being willing to report incidents in an atmosphere of openness and trust.

 Incidents are then investigated with recommendations made to address any system gaps identified.
 Most adverse events or near misses are the result of a chain of events and circumstances that create unexpected gaps in the process of caring for patients.

 The investigation is then reviewed by a multi-disciplinary team.
 From that review, further recommendations might be made, also with the intention of reducing the likelihood of something similar happening again.